 (Mouse over to zoom.
 Mobile browsers will want to use landscape mode.)

-- Highway-rarilroad crossing fatalities represent slightly less than a quarter (24.1%) of the fatalities
+- Highway-raiilroad crossing fatalities represent slightly less than 25% of all rail-related fatalities.

 The 1972 and 1994 goals set by the respective Secretaries of Transportation drove down the highway-railroad crossing fatalities remarkably.
 But, today, they do not address three-quarters of the railway-related fatalities.